 Where: Faggs Road, Feltham, Middlesex, TW14 0LZ

-What: Animal encounters, pig meet and greet, and owl displays are all on offer at this site a stone’s throw from Heathrow.
-From cuddly chicks to bearded dragons, micro pigs to big goats, with less-common critters such as blue-tongue skink and boa constrictors to gape at as well.
+What: From cuddly chicks to bearded dragons, micro pigs to big goats, with less-common critters such as blue-tongue skink and boa constrictors to gape at as well.
+Animal encounter sessions are held regularly at this site a stone’s throw from Heathrow.
+Pony rides and owl flying displays are also sometimes on offer.

 Freightliners City Farm